Turkey Company Registration and Formation Services

 Tax returns have to be submitted by the Company in conjunction with the tax authorities that are appropriate.
 The tax rate for Turkish companies is 20%.

-Companies that have registered in Turkey are required to submit annual filings.
+Companies that have registered in Turkey must submit the annual registration of the first one.

 Conclusion